Hafizah/Amazon_Stock_Price_Prediction_using_LSTM/README.md

 3. Use "split_sequence" function to split the datasets into training and test sets.
 The terms "n_steps_in" is the number of inputs and "n_steps_ out" is the number of outputs.
 In this case, n_steps_out = 7.
 The term "break" is used to stop the loop in case the number of sequences exceeds the maximum length.
 At the end, the function returns numpy arrays of values X (past closing prices) and y (future prices).
 4. Construct a neural network.
 Use LSTM with 30 neurons in the first hidden layer and 7 neurons in the output layer for the next 7 days of price prediction.
 5. Compile the model.
 The mean squared error is used as a loss function.
 Use the Adam algorithm as an optimizer.
 6. Train the model.
-The model is fitted using 150 training epochs with a batch size of 30.
+The model is fitted using 150 training epochs with a batch size of 30 training examples.
 The amount of epochs depends on whether cpu/gpu-hardware is used.
 More time is needed to train the model using a CPU.
-Epoch is the amount of time the entire dataset is passed forward and backward through the neural network.
+An epoch is the amount of times the entire dataset is passed forward and backward through the neural network.
 In this case 150 times.
 1 epoch is too big to feed to the computer at once so, it is divided into several batches.
-Batch size = the number of training data in one batch.
+Batch size = the number of training examples.
 Validation_split = the percentage of the training data held back to validate performance.
 In this case, 10 %.
 7. Plot loss and accuracy patters.
-The plot shows that the training loss drops below the test loss and eventually converge at 40 epochs and onwards.
+The plot shows that the training loss drops below the test loss and eventually converge from 40 epochs onwards.
 The accuracy plot shows that both training and test values start to diverge at around 100 epochs.
 This can be a sign of underfitting or overfitting.

 <p align="center">
   <img width="700" height="350" src="https://github.com/Hafizah/Amazon_Stock_Price_Prediction_using_LSTM/blob/main/Images/Loss%20and%20accuracy.jpg">